-Students may enroll into the program without any academic prerequisites.
+Students may enroll in the program without any academic prerequisites.
 However, students will need to be proficient in the English language.
 Also, it is highly recommended that students have had some college experience since all courses will be conducted with college-level academic expectations.
-Students will be enrolled as soon as payment is received on a first-come-first-served basis.
+Students will be enrolled as soon as the minimum payment is received on a first-come-first-served basis.
 The minimum payment to enroll is $215 (Introduction to Massage Therapy and Student Liability Insurance) and can change without notice.
 There is limited seating for this program.

 The first step is to attend a mandatory information session to learn whether this program will fit your needs or not and to learn about what to expect while in the program.
 These sessions are free and no appointment is necessary.
 Visit the Massage Therapy Program website for more information on the dates and times of the information sessions.

 Upon satisfactory completion of this program, students should be able to: